Raptor3um/raptoreum/doc/tor.md

 to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running dashd to the same group and setting permissions appropriately.
-On Debian-based systems the user running dashd can be added to the debian-tor group, which has the appropriate permissions.
-Before starting dashd you will need to re-login to allow debian-tor group to be applied.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running raptoreumd to the same group and setting permissions appropriately.
+On Debian-based systems the user running raptoreumd can be added to the debian-tor group, which has the appropriate permissions.
+Before starting raptoreumd you will need to re-login to allow debian-tor group to be applied.
 Otherwise you will see the following notice: "tor:
 Authentication cookie /run/tor/control.authcookie could not be opened (check permissions)" on debug.log.